igeller/CIM511/Journals/cim511 journals/02_05_2021_My_First_Blog.md

 On to the good stuff.

-So this week I combed through some of my old work and tried to determine which projects I would like to take on this semester to fixup and prep for my portfolio, as well as w
+So this week I combed through some of my old work and tried to determine which projects I would like to take on this semester to fix-up and prep for my portfolio, as well as what I think needs to be completed for each. (see page 1 at the bottom and 2)
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjA2ODM0NDddfQ==
+eyJoaXN0b3J5IjpbNjM4NzkwMzQ4XX0=
 -->